innolitics/n2y/README.md

 ## Changelog

+### v0.6.9

+- Fix bug by naming files by the block id instead of the page id.

 ### v0.6.8

 - Fix bug by conditionally deleting the id property of property types when copying database children.